-Along with its needed effects, dantrolene (the active ingredient contained in Dantrium) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dantrolene (the active ingredient contained in Dantrium).
+In the event that any of these side effects do occur, they may require medical attention.
 Serious side effects are very rare when dantrolene is taken for a short time, for example, when it is used for a few days before, during, or after surgery or anesthesia to prevent or treat malignant hyperthermia.
 However, serious side effects may occur, especially when the medicine is taken for a long time.

-Check with your doctor immediately if any of the following side effects occur while taking dantrolene:Less common
+You should check with your doctor immediately if any of these side effects occur when taking dantrolene:Less common

 - Bloody or black, tarry stools